Newman, California

 Newman is a city in Stanislaus County, California, located in the San Joaquin Valley region of the greater Central Valley.
 The city had a population of 12,351 at the 2020 census, up from 10,224 at the 2010 census.
 Founded in 1888 by Simon Newman, the city is a largely agricultural community, known for its annual Fall Festival.

 History

 Knights of Pythias Building in 1911.

 Simon Newman was born as Simon Neumann in Willmars, Bavaria, German Confederation in 1846.
 In 1862, the young Jew decided to emigrate to California, where his sister Fanny Wangenheim had already lived.
-Initially speaking only German and Hebrew, then he learned English and translated his family name to Newman.
+Initially speaking only German and Hebrew, he then learned English and translated his family name to Newman.
 After becoming a successful businessman, he founded the town of Newman in 1888.